jamabushra/jamabushra/README.md

 ###  Have worked on:
 * App founded and failed /19 MyselfActually in digital fashion recognition from images
 * /20 Running marketing agency providing:earth_asia: Digital Engagement Consulting to small to medium businesses.
-* /22 Launched Shrunked.com to build the future of edtech and online content creation that are net positive for the world
+* /22 Launched Shrunked.com to build the future of human centric hiring at scale to act as a net positive for the world of talent
 * Mastering the Web:computer: M E R N Stack.
   - Have build and deployed various projects using Node.js, Express, React, Redux & MongoDB.
 I have experience binding UI elements to JavaScript object models, creating RESTful services with Node.js, and also using asynchronous RESTful services with JSON.